Energea

 Methodology

-Review synthesized from Energea platform materials, SEC filings (Reg CF Form C and Reg A+ offering circulars), and third-party reviews.
+Review synthesized from Energea platform materials, SEC filings (Reg A+ offering circulars), AltStreet PPM extractions for Portfolios 2 (Brazil), 3 (Africa), 4 (USA), and 5 (LATAM), and third-party reviews.
+PPM extractions confirmed C-corp tax elections, fee basis on invested capital, 20% carried interest (not 20-30%), hurdle rates by portfolio, and rescission disclosures.
 Analysis focuses on platform structure, fee mechanics, regulatory framework, liquidity profile, tax treatment, key risks, and investor suitability.

 Scope